Heaphy Five Day Classic Guided Walk

 - Accommodations during your walk (4 nights in DOC huts).

 - Gourmet meals prepared by your guide the whole way through.

 - A generous, healthy and energy-filled “snack pack” to nibble on during your trip

 - Luggage transfers to Kohaihai (if required)

-Available on the following selected departure dates (subject to minimum numbers):
+Now available on the following selected 2021/2022 departure dates (subject to minimum numbers):

 October 2021 - 4, 11, 18 and 25

 November 2021 - 1, 8, 15, 22 and 29